istudyatuni/artworks-downloader/README.md

 options:
   -h, --help            show this help message and exit -u URL, --url URL     URL to download
-  -l LIST, --list LIST  File with list of URLs to download --folder FOLDER       Folder to save artworks.
+  -l LIST, --list LIST  File with list of URLs to download, one URL per line --folder FOLDER       Folder to save artworks.
 Default folder - data --action ACTION
   -q, --quiet           Do not show logs